StratusFearMe21/listenbrainz-mpv/README.md

 ```sh
 CC=$NDK_TOOLCHAIN/bin/aarch64-linux-android29-clang AR=$NDK_TOOLCHAIN/bin/llvm-ar cargo +nightly build --release -Zbuild-std --target="aarch64-linux-android"
 ```

+If the plugin crashes `mpv-android`, try setting `listenbrainz-cache-path` to the path to your SD card.

 ## If you use this for nothing else, use this plugin as a template.